MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/custom-security-attributes-apps.md

 ---

-# Manage custom security attributes for an application (Preview)
+# Manage custom security attributes for an application

-> [!IMPORTANT]
-> Custom security attributes are currently in PREVIEW.
-> For more information about previews, see [Universal License Terms For Online Services](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/all).

 [Custom security attributes](~/fundamentals/custom-security-attributes-overview.md) in Microsoft Entra ID are business-specific attributes (key-value pairs) that you can define and assign to Microsoft Entra objects.
 For example, you can assign custom security attribute to filter your applications or to help determine who gets access.
 This article describes how to assign, update, list, or remove custom security attributes for Microsoft Entra enterprise applications.